halimus/mystore/README.md

 go to the forlder: app/config/database.php

 ###Step 3 : probably you need to change the APP_URL

-if, yes
-Go go : app/config/config.php
+If, yesGo go : app/config/config.php

 ### Step 4 : Start your app on your browser